 While neither the center nor the Institute for Applied Ecology has studied the project’s impact on recidivism rates, research by the California-based Insight Garden Program offers insight.
 IGP, which combines vocational gardening with an educational curriculum inside prisons, found that less than 10 percent of its participants from 2003 to 2009 returned to prison (compared with a national average of 55 percent).
 It calculated an estimated $40 million savings for the state of California, based on the average cost to incarcerate a person when the study was done in 2011.

-Sign up for the Reasons to be Cheerful newsletter.There can be benefits for staff, too.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.There can be benefits for staff, too.
 Ambrose Richardson, education lead at the South Boise Women's Correctional Center, says being involved in meaningful education gives him job satisfaction.
 “It makes it easier to come to work each day,” says Richardson.
 “To see how much it means to the residents, the interest and passion they show.
 It’s been very rewarding to be a part of it.”

 Yet there can be huge variation in the needs and challenges of various facilities.
 The South Boise Women's Correctional Center, a low-security prison with a capacity of about 300, has fewer staff to help and a much quicker turnover of prisoners.
 “The population is much more short term, so getting people to commit is an issue,” says Richardson.
 “They might not be there for the whole growing season.”